BolajiAyodeji/chat-with-siri/README.md

 Some things to experiment with and add in a v2 in the future when I have the time:

+* [ ] Make live demo public and allow users to enter their API keys.
 * [ ] Allow process termination when a response is loading (refactor the current loading indicator to a stop button).
 * [ ] Theme toggle for light mode.
 * [ ] Stream the text response from OpenAI (a demo of this already exists but I need to clean things up).